CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qjsonintro/01-json-data.md

 pattern of handling data should only be used in limited cases.
 Using these data types for most of your data has several potential drawbacks

-1. JSON data storage can be several orders of magnitude times larger given that you are repeating the attributes for every row.
+1. JSON data storage can be several orders of magnitude larger given that you are repeating the attributes for every row.
 And while disks are cheap, retrieving more data from disk will always be a performance penalty.
 Indexing more data will always be more expensive as well.
 1. You lose the ability of the database to "enforce" that the proper data type, such as integer or float, is being stored in the database
 1. You lose the ability to have the database keep track and manage relations between different data.
 This can quickly lead